BitastaB/autumn2021-base/README.md

 - eg : python application_main.py -f ./CompetitionInstances/bp_50_00.txt

 The generated data is passed through a decision tree classifier to predict best heuristic for an input state.
 Based on the classification, a simple heuristic is chosenn for the input state.
 Then that heuristic is applied to the file to get the final packing.

+Files:
+generate_data.py generates training data predict_heuristic.py predicts heuristic for a given set of boxes application_main.py has the main function and exepects the file along with file path